Funeoz/kalibuntu/README.md

 # Kalibuntu

-Kalibuntu is a set of bash scripts to facilitatee the process of installing Kali tools on Ubuntu without using Kali's repositories.
+Kalibuntu is a set of bash scripts to facilitate the process of installing Kali tools on Ubuntu without using Kali's repositories.

 ## Installation